ErythroCraft/Sons-of-the-Forest-Modpack-Survival/README.md

 Version 2.0 is a new edition and not compatible with BepInEx.
 The difference to version 1.0 is the RedLoader and RedNodeEditor.

+Sons-of-the-Forest-Modpack-2.0 - Survival Mode was developed specifically for survival mode.
+Hardcore and Creative will follow.

 Compatibility version: latest

 Modlist: